 I am an assistant professor at Emory University.
-For Spring 2023, I was a visiting fellow at the Kellogg Institute for International Studies.
 My research interests are comparative politics, public policy, housing policy, elections, and misinformation.

 I examine the causes on nonstate welfare provision, the consequences of public policies, specifically housing policy, on political behavior, elections, and misinformation.
 My teaching focuses on Latin American politics, public policy, and research methods.
 I use a multi-method approach with an emphasis in causal inference.

-My research has been published at American Journal of Political Science, British Journal of Political Science, Comparative Political Studies, Journal of Politics, Latin American Research Review, World Politics, among other outlets.
+My research has been published or is forthcoming at American Journal of Political Science, American Political Science Review, British Journal of Political Science, Comparative Political Studies, Journal of Quantitative Description: Digital Media, Journal of Politics, Latin American Research Review, World Politics, among other outlets.